MTG/otmm_tonic_dataset/README.md

 After each commit the annotations in the dataset are validated automatically by running several tests using Travis CI ([link](https://travis-ci.org/MTG/otmm_tonic_dataset)).
 Currently the tests are:

 1. Cross-checking whether all annotations of a recording are at maximum 20 cents apart from each other.
 Recordings with tonic varying over time are omitted.
-2. The removed annotations in [removed.json](https://github.com/MTG/otmm_tonic_dataset/blob/master/removed.json) are not re-introduced again.
+2. The removed annotations in [removed.json](https://github.com/MTG/otmm_tonic_dataset/blob/master/removed.json) are not re-introduced by mistake.

 The tests also report several warnings: